bakerface/jasmine/README.md

 jasmine
 =======

-A port of the Jasmine test framework to ANSI C
+A port of the Jasmine test framework to ANSI C.
+This test framework is intended to be a minimalistic, bare-bones framework.
+In fact, the framework only consists of a single header file that contains a few macros.
+A simple example for how to use the framework is below.

 <pre>
 int main(void) {